mobilegptsys/MobileGPT/README.md

 # How to use
 Our MobileGPT system consists of a Python Server and an Android Client app.
 You need to run both the server and the client at the same time to see how it works.

-Prepare IP address and appropriate port to communicate with the server in advance.
-The `IP`, `PORT` must be set to the same for server and client.

 ## MobileGPT Server (./Server/)
 First, You need some keys to operate the MobileGPT Server